 Survival tips: Peeing a lot at the beginning of your menstruation is definitely normal.
 The water that your body retains during your luteal phase has to escape somewhere!
 So no worries there.
 You can often expect to poop easier too (admit it, a good poo is very satisfying) but leaking menstrual blood is another story all together.
-A double layer of protection could help (think tampon in combination with a sanitary towel).
+A double layer of protection could help (think tampon in combination with a sanitary towel or period pants).
 Insert your tampon just before laying your beautiful head down for your beauty sleep and change it as soon as you wake up.
 Never wear a tampon for longer than eight hours.
 A menstrual cup, however, is able to be worn for up to 12 hours at a time.

 If your sanitary towel doesn’t protect you enough from those red surprises on your lovely white bedsheets, then why not place a folded wash cloth in your frilly underpants and stick your night time sanitary towel onto that?
 Protect your mattress with an extra bedsheet or protective cover to prevent stains.
 If that’s still not enough, make an appointment with your doctor.
 Heavy menstrual blood loss is a medical condition and there are treatments available.

 5. Hormones are a b**ch